 PSE and its predecessors are responsible for environmental remediation at various sites.
 These include properties currently and formerly owned by PSE (or its predecessors), as well as third-party owned properties where hazardous substances were allegedly generated, transported or released.
 The primary cleanup laws to which PSE is subject include the Comprehensive Environmental Response, Compensation and Liability Act (federal) and, in Washington, the Model Toxics Control Act (state).
 PSE is also subject to applicable remediation laws in the state of Montana for its ownership interest in Colstrip.
-These laws may hold liable any current or past owner or operator of a contaminated site, as well as any entity that generated and disposed of (or arranged for the disposal of) hazardous or other regulated substances at a contaminated site.
+Under all of these laws, PSE may be subject to agency orders to carry out site remediation.
+These laws impose joint and several liability on any current or past owner or operator of a contaminated site, transporters, as well as any entity that generated and disposed of (or arranged for the disposal of) hazardous or other regulated substances at a contaminated site.

-Hazardous and Solid Waste and PCB Handling and Disposal
+Hazardous and Solid Waste and Polychlorinated Biphenyl (PCB) Handling and Disposal

-Related to certain operations, including power generation and transmission and distribution maintenance, PSE must handle and dispose of certain hazardous and solid wastes.
+Related to certain operations, including power generation and transmission and distribution maintenance, PSE must handle and dispose of certain hazardous and solid wastes, including PCB waste from pre-1979 electrical equipment.
 These actions are regulated by the Solid Waste Disposal Act (as amended by the Resource Conservation and Recovery Act), the Toxic Substances Control Act (federal) and hazardous or dangerous waste regulations (state) that impose complex requirements on handling and disposing of regulated substances.